Path to College for First-Generation Students

 Marie Telfort has much to be proud of.
 A unit controller at Sodexo, Telfort’s three daughters graduated from the Catholic Academy of Bridgeport’s St. Augustine campus and went on to terrific success.

 Her oldest daughter, Vengie, graduated from Lauralton Hall then received a B.A. from Assumption College and an M.A. from Suffolk University; post-graduation she interned for the European Parliament in Brussels and today works as a digital analyst for CBS.
-Telfort’s middle daughter, Elizabeth, also graduated from Lauralton Hall and received both a B.A. and an M.S. from St. John’s University where today she is a graduate assistant.
-Her youngest daughter, Elisha, is a freshman at Sacred Heart Hamden, where she is a member of the Key Club and just finished a stellar volleyball season.
+Telfort’s middle daughter, Elizabeth, graduated from Sacred Heart Academy in Hamden in 2015 and received both a B.A. and an M.S. from St. John’s University where today she is a graduate assistant.
+Her youngest daughter, Elisha, is a freshman at Sacred Heart Academy, where she is a member of the Key Club and just finished a stellar volleyball season.

 But things weren’t always so happy and bright for Telfort and her daughters.